 When the pinball rumor mill started rumbling that Stern was working on a brand new machine based on the original trilogy, I was cautiously optimistic.
 Stern has been pumping out some great games lately, but for whatever reason, Star Wars hasn’t had the best track record with pinball.
 The Data East game from 1992 was just okay (cool artwork, but very repetitive), Sega’s Star Wars Trilogy from 1997 was ugly and clunky, and Williams’ Episode 1 pin from 1999 suffered from a terrible case of Jar Jar Binks.

 To date, no one had made a great Star Wars pin.
 Could “the master of flow,” Steve Ritchie, be our Obi-Wan Kenobi?
-If anyone could pull it off, it’s the guy who made AC/DC, Game of Thrones, Star Trek, Spider-Man, T2, and several other classics… right?
+If anyone could pull it off, it’s the guy who made AC/DC, High Speed (and its sequel), Star Trek, Spider-Man, T2, and several other classics… right?

 When the first photos surfaced in June of 2017, I’ll admit it: I was a bit underwhelmed.
 I wasn’t really digging the playfield art, and while the layout looked good, it seemed lacking in the bells and whistles department.
 I did, however, like the video clips of the Premium/LE model, and I really liked the AT-AT side art and translite for the Premium model (I’m all about The Dark Side of The Force) – so I contacted the distributor I bought my Walking Dead and Ghostbusters from, and asked him to put me on the list for a Premium.